nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 4. Trim the 70 species tree by only have 1-2 species for each major clade to make it a better reference for general use.

 I gonna select data for the 1st testing.
 From previous experience, I will avoid the problematic families at this moment.

+---

+While waiting for the recovery of HPCC today.
+I am working on some extra stuff for our lab group today.
+I will create a new repository for this work.